 A diversified industry, the backbone of the Catalan economy

-The Catalan economy is highly diversified with the main branches being food, chemicals and pharma, motor vehicles, and metal products and machinery.
+Catalan industry accounts for 24% of Spanish industry and it ss highly diversified with the main branches being food, chemicals and pharma, motor vehicles, and metal products and machinery.

 This traditional industrial production together with emerging sectors such biotech and renewable energy, services sectors like trading, ICTs, finance, healthcare, media and logistics together now represent two thirds of the Catalan GDP.
 If one considers the widened perimeter of the so-called new industry (which includes internal services aimed at intermediate industrial consumption and the final demand of trade and freight transport sectors), this sector represents 50% of the Catalan GVA (Input-Output Tables 2011).
 In other words, half of the Catalan economy would have either a direct or indirect relationship with the industrial sector.